 The community school is not a new idea.
 In fact, it is the type of school found in many affluent school districts – a school that offers before and after school enrichment and learning opportunities for all students, engages parents in the education of their children, provides opportunities for family learning, fun and support and works collaboratively inside and outside the school community.

-For nine years, NCCP has strategically developed and expanded its community school model and now provides a menu of programs and services that complement classroom instruction and enhance student learning in all of North Chicago’s traditional public schools.
-More than 1,ooo students participate in NCCP’s programs each week and hundreds of guests attend every family event.
+For nine years, NCCP has strategically developed and expanded its community school model and now provides a variety of programs and services that complement classroom instruction and enhance student learning in all of North Chicago’s traditional public schools.
+Over 1,ooo students participate in NCCP’s programs each week and hundreds of guests attend every family event.